JustinJackson2021/Project1/README.md

 Metricbeat is a lightweight shipper that records and periodically collects metrics from the operating system and from services running on the server and takes the metrics and statistics that it collects and ships them to the output that users specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+(http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|